GoogleCloudPlatform/cpp-samples/getting-started/README.md

 # Output: the list of running jobs
 ```

-If your build has completed the list will be empty, if you wait to wait for this build to complete use:
+If your build has completed the list will be empty.
+If you need to wait for this build to complete (it should take about 15 minutes) use:

 ```sh
 gcloud builds log --stream $(gcloud builds list --ongoing --format="value(id)")
 # Output: the output from the build, streamed.
 ```

-The build should take about 15 minutes to complete.

 ### Deploy the Programs to Cloud Run